Skychain's Proposed Private Placement

-Vancouver, British Columbia - Newsfile Corp. - November 16, 2021 - Skychain Technologies Inc. (TSXV: SCT) (OTCQB: SKTCF) ("Skychain" or the "Company" ) announces that the Company proposes to sell a non-brokered private placement (the "Private Placement ") of common shares (the "Shares ") at a price of $0.60 per Share for gross proceeds of $2 million dollars.
+Vancouver, BC, Nov 17, 2021 - (ACN Newswire) - Skychain Technologies Inc. (TSXV: SCT) (OTCQB: SKTCF) ("Skychain" or the "Company") announces that the Company proposes to sell a non-brokered private placement (the "Private Placement") of common shares (the "Shares") at a price of $0.60 per Share for gross proceeds of $2 million dollars.
 The proceeds from the Private Placement will be used for general working capital, the new business and for the development of the Company's projects.

 The Private Placement is subject to the approval of the TSX Venture Exchange.
 All securities issued pursuant to the Private Placement will be subject to a hold period of four months and one day.